 Follow-up appointments at our practice are essential to a successful weight loss surgery outcome.
 Lifelong follow-up care is an integral part of the Live Life Again program and enables our bariatric team to limit the risk for complications after surgery.
 Patients who undergo laparoscopic gastric bypass or gastric sleeve resection must be seen for a follow-up exam one to two weeks after their weight loss surgery procedure to make sure everything is going well.
 After that, they should be seen every four months during the first year, and at least once a year after that.

 Patients who undergo LAP-BAND® System weight loss surgery should be seen by our bariatric team one week after surgery and every month for the first year so that their progress can be followed and the gastric band can be adjusted according to their specific needs.
 After the first year, LAP-BAND® System patients can schedule their follow-up visits farther apart.

-Patients should remember that they can schedule an appointment at any time should they feel the need to be seen by Dr. Kim, Dr. Holden, or one of our bariatric team members for any reason.
+Patients should remember that they can schedule an appointment at any time should they feel the need to be seen by their surgeon, or one of our bariatric team members for any reason.
 We are completely dedicated to helping patients stay healthy and on track toward their weight loss goals.
 Please contact our bariatric surgery practice today to schedule an appointment.

 Lifestyle Changes Following Weight Loss Surgery

 Numerous lifestyle changes must be made after weight loss surgery at the DFW Bariatric Institute.
 Weight loss surgery is not a miracle cure for obesity.
 It takes the combined effort of the patient and the physician to ensure the most successful weight loss results.
 Patients must be committed to making diet, exercise, and other lifestyle changes necessary to a healthier life.